 The Botanical Gardens of Brussels

-The botanical gardens of Brussels were built at the beginning of the 19th century on the site of today’s Botanique, an unmissable cultural centre.
-Bought by the Belgian state in 1870, it was definitively moved out of the city, to the Bouchout domain, and became the Meise Botanical Gardens.
+The Botanical Gardens of Brussels were built in the early 19th century on the site where the Botanique cultural centre stands today.
+Purchased by the Belgian State in 1870, it was finally moved outside the city to the Bouchout domain and became the Meise Botanical Gardens.

-The current botanical gardens of Brussels was redesigned as a public park for Expo 58 and remains a site of huge botanical, architectural and artistic significance.
-You will find countless amazing species and one of the largest plane trees in Brussels.
+The modern-day Botanical Gardens of Brussels were redesigned into a public park in the run-up to Expo 58 and remain a collection of great botanical, architectural and artistic wealth.
+They boast many surprising species and one of the largest plane trees in Brussels.

 The Petit Sablon Garden

-A small flower garden in Flemish neo-renaissance style, the Petit Sablon Garden was renovated in 1890 along the new rue de la Régence.
-It’s a veritable open-air museum, with 10 statues adorning the garden's gates that tell the story of Belgium in the 16th century through its great humanists.
+A small, flower-filled garden in the Flemish neo-renaissance style, the Petit Sablon square was developed in around 1890 along the new Rue de la Régence.
+A genuine open-air museum with 10 statues decorating the garden's railings which illustrate the 16th century in Belgium through the country's great humanists.

-Cinquantenaire park and its pavilion were built to celebrate the fiftieth anniversary of Belgian independence.
-This green kingdom surrounds the arcade, the Royal Museums of Art and History, the Royal Museum of the Armed Forces and Military History, Autoworld and the Horta Pavillon.
+The Park and Palace of the Cinquantenaire were created on the orders of King Léopold II to celebrate the 50th anniversary of Belgian Independence.
+This kingdom of greenery surrounds the arcade, the Royal Museums of Art and History, The Royal Museum of the Armed Forces and of Military History, Autoworld and the Horta Pavilion.

 FR/NL/EN - €1

-For sale in the visit.brussels welcome centres at Brussels’ City Hall (Grand-Place) and in the BIP (2 rue Royale).
+On sale in the visit.brussels tourist information offices: City Hall (Grand-Place) & BIP (2 rue Royale).